-With revenue standing at $1.18 billion (£947 million) it’s roughly the size of a top 10-20 UK firm, but its profitability is much higher.
-Davis Polk’s most recently disclosed profit per equity partner figure stands at $3.75 million (£2.94 million).
-Recent work highlights from Davis Polk’s team on this side of the pond include advising Comcast on its £26 billion takeover offer from Sky and acting for Natura on its €1 billion (£890 million) acquisition of the Body Shop from L’Oréal.
+With revenue standing at $1.18 billion (£944 million) it’s roughly the size of a top 10-20 UK firm, but its profitability is much higher.
+Davis Polk’s most recently disclosed profit per equity partner figure stands at $3.75 million (£3 million).
+Recent work highlights from Davis Polk’s team on this side of the pond include advising Comcast on its $31 billion (£25 billion) takeover offer from Sky and acting for Natura on its €1 billion (£916 billion) acquisition of the Body Shop from L’Oréal.

 Unsurprisingly, training at the firm’s London office focuses on the corporate and credit practices.
 Trainees also have a chance to send time in a more specialised seat such as tax, financial regulation or antitrust.
-Information from the Legal Cheek 2018-2019 Trainee and Junior Lawyer Survey suggest that the training is less structured than in other firms.
+Information from the Legal Cheek Trainee and Junior Lawyer Survey suggests that the training is less structured than in other firms.
 This is in line with the broader US firm culture where junior lawyers are expected to learn on the job rather than being coddled.
-As only four of them are recruited each year, trainees are given significant responsibility from early.
+As only seven of them are recruited (an increase from four last year), trainees are given significant responsibility from early.
 On the whole the work that trainees engage with is “very varied.”
 Expect the quality to be mixed too with some “very dull work” and some “very interesting work.”

 The small trainee intake suggests a close-knit group of trainees and junior lawyers.
 But the lack of a wider group of peers can result in quite a serious atmosphere.
 While supportive of each other, Davis Polk’s young are quite focused on their own work.
 This goes in hand with US law firm culture where expectations of trainees are in line with those for other junior lawyers.
 However, one insider does tell us that “everyone who works here is extremely friendly.”